Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Woman hand turning button of radio in car

-They could also have been sabotaged.
+They could also have been undermined.

 Stock speakers cost around $150 each, depending on the specific speaker.